Club Adviser Information

 Support for Club Mentors:

 Mentors are invited and welcome to contact the Student Development Office (x4616)

 Contact us for assistance with any questions and/or problems, or to discuss club status that may be of interest or importance to the college.

 The Inter-Club Council Adviser provides support to the Inter-Club Council and is available as a resource to club officers and mentors by providing guidance for planning events and activities.

 The Clubs Assistant is available to assist students by explaining policies, procedures and directing them in filling out the appropriate paperwork.

-The Student Development Office is located in Student Services Center room 210.
+The Student Development Office is located in the Student Services Center Room 210.